British Government plans ‘detailed, ambitious’ Brexit white paper amid customs deadlock

 But EU chief negotiator Michel Barnier is reported to have told a Brussels meeting that it was not worth fighting about the two UK proposals, as neither of them is “realistic”.

+Jeremy Corbyn’s party has tabled a motion in the Commons for debate on Wednesday designed to break the “deadlock”.

+It would require the British Government to release to Parliament all papers prepared for the sub-committee on the two customs models, including any economic analysis.

-Shadow Brexit Secretary Paul Blomfield said it was “deeply disturbing that, after yet another meeting, the Cabinet still cannot agree on the most fundamental Brexit issues”.
+Shadow Brexit minister Paul Blomfield said it was “deeply disturbing that, after yet another meeting, the Cabinet still cannot agree on the most fundamental Brexit issues”.

 “Today’s failure highlights the deep division at the heart of Government on the most basic of issues.